 The most important aspects of organizational culture are the beliefs employees and leaders share about behavior and its consequences.
 If employees believe they will be punished for pointing out flaws in their boss’s ideas, they may not share feedback, even if it would be accepted.
 Similarly, employees who believe their contributions are truly valued are more likely to forgive minor inequities in compensation and benefits.

-Choose a culture for your company
+Choose a Culture for Your Company

 James Collins and Jerry Porras, authors of Built to Last, researched the characteristics of 18 companies that remained consistently among the top of their markets for more than 50 years.
 They included Hewlett-Packard, 3M, Motorola, Procter & Gamble, Merck, Nordstrom, Sony, Disney, Marriott, and Walmart.

 “In 17 of the 18 pairs of companies in our research, we found the visionary company was guided more by a core ideology—core values and a sense of purpose beyond just making money—than the comparison company was,” Collins wrote.
-“A deeply held core ideology gives a company both a strong sense of identity and a thread of continuity that holds the organization together in the face of change.”

 The main relationships between culture and recruiting are associated with employee attraction, selection, and retention.
 From an attraction standpoint, culture is primarily about the brand image a company projects.